MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/record/record-deleteall-method.md

 ## Remarks

 > [!IMPORTANT]
-> By design of the **DeleteAll** method, the global variables of the record instance being modified will be initialized to their default value during the execution of the [OnDelete trigger](../../triggers-auto/table/devenv-ondelete-table-trigger.md), independenty of the value that was previosuly set.
+> By design, the **DeleteAll** method will initialize the global variables of the record instance being deleted to their default value during its execution, independently of the value that was previously set.

 ## See Also
 [Record Data Type](record-data-type.md)